cwylo/idle-thoughts/MJB_ARMA3_map_affixes.md

 # Map Affixes for MJB ARMA 3
 A list of all map affixes for the MJB ARMA3 mod pack.
-Last updated 2021-07-02.
+Last updated 2021-09-08.

-Ed. note: I believe these are *case-insensitive*.
+Ed. note: These are *case-insensitive*.

 ## Bohemia Interactive
 | Map name | Affix |